 It provides planners, conservation practitioners, and community members with a way to sort through the mountains of information available and gives a more complete understanding of the costs and benefits of decisions made around open space, agricultural lands, and development throughout the Bay Area.
 The Bay Area Greenprint is a powerful tool for advocates and planners, helping to define strategies and priorities.
 And in support of the open and democratic exchange of ideas, it is available for free.

-Click here to start using the Bay Area Greenprint today or sign up for an introduction below.
+Click here to start using the Bay Area Greenprint today and check this page for learning opportunities.

 The Bay Area Greenprint is a collaboration of The Nature Conservancy, Bay Area Open Space Council, American Farmland Trust, Greenbelt Alliance, and GreenInfo Network.
 Funding is provided by the S.D.
 Bechtel, Jr. Foundation.